 The University of Rome Tor Vergata has established the University Fees in compliance with the principles of fairness, graduality and progressiveness, in order to guarantee the right to study and reward students' commitment and merit.

-The Contribution Class N°4 is the one which the B.Sc. in Business Administration and Economics refers to according to the "Student Guide 2019/20".
-This taxation applies to the following students:
+The Contribution Class N°6 is the one which the B.Sc. in Business Administration and Economics refers to.

 Three types of contribution have been defined, which consider the number of ECTS credits obtained and the year of registration for the degree course: